Damage to your rented home

 Insurance for tenants

-You can insure yourself and your belongings against accidental or criminal damage in the home.
+You can get contents insurance for accidental or criminal damage in a rented home.